Dr Timothy Angeli

 BSE, MSE Mich., PhD

-Tim Angeli is a Reseach Fellow with the Gastrointestinal (GI) Research Group at the Auckland Bioengineering Institute (ABI).
-He is currently supported by the Edith C. Coan Postdoctoral Fellowship from the Auckland Medical Research Foundation.
+Tim Angeli is a Senior Reseach Fellow with the Gastrointestinal (GI) Research Group at the Auckland Bioengineering Institute (ABI).
+He is currently supported by the Rutherford Discovery Fellowship from the Royal Society of New Zealand.
 His research focuses on in vivo measurement and monitoring of GI electrophysiology, with a specific focus on developing new diagnostic devices and interventional therapeutics for functional gastrointestinal disorders.

 Tim originally joined the GI Research Group at the ABI in December 2009 as a PhD student.
-He investigated the underlying electrophysiological control of the small intestine using innovative methods of high-resolution electrical mapping, and received his PhD in early 2014.
+His PhD research investigated the underlying electrophysiological control of the small intestine using high-resolution electrical mapping, and he received his PhD in early 2014.

 Research | Current

 Tim is currently focused on developing new technologies for mapping, monitoring, and modulating gastrointestinal (GI) electrical activity, which is a vital controlling mechanism of digestion.
 His work is largely conducted across the fields of bioengineering, physiology, and medicine, with a specific aim of achieving new levels of clinical understanding for currently under-defined GI disorders, as well as developing new electrophysiologically-based diagnostics and therapeutics for those disorders.